exercism/probby/CONTRIBUTING.md

 ## Setup

 1. Run `npm i` in the root directory.
-This ensures `lerna` is installed.
+This ensures `lerna` is installed and boostrapped.
-2. Run `npm run bootstrap` to ensure all the repos in this monorepo are set-up.

 ## Tests